 DIRECT DEPOSIT: You can have your refund deposited directly into your checking or savings account.
-Direct deposit is not available with a paper PA tax return.
+Direct deposit is not available with a paper

-CONFIRMATION: Upon filing electronically the department sends an acknowledgement directly to you, your tax professional or Electronic Return Originator (ERO).
+CONFIRMATION: Upon filing electronically the department sends an acknowledgement directly to you, your tax professional, or Electronic Return Originator (ERO).